 • Use of 'ephemeris type': (2015 Nov 1, updated Nov 30) In a TLE, column 63 of the first line contains an "ephemeris type", always set to zero.
 Spacetrack Report #3 suggested using 1 for SGP, 2 for SGP4, 3 for SDP4, 4 for SGP8, and 5 for SDP8.
 I've never actually seen a value other than zero, meaning "use SGP4 for an orbital period of less than 225 minutes (6.4 revolutions/day), SDP4 for higher objects."

 The select_ephemeris( ) function will now actually pay attention to the ephemeris type.
-If it sees a 1 there, it will assume that the TLE was fitted using the SGP4 model, even though it may have an orbital period of several days.
+If it sees a 2 there, it will assume that the TLE was fitted using the SGP4 model, even though it may have an orbital period of several days.
 The reason for this is that I've found that with some very high satellites (multi-day orbits), it's sometimes impossible to get a good fit to the orbit with SDP4, but SGP4 works Just Fine.
 (I should note that I am not entirely convinced that this is an issue with SDP4.
 It could be I'm just not bright enough to figure out a way around the oddities in SDP4, and that if I did, there would exist an SDP4-based TLE that could fit these high-orbiting objects.
-But I'm not finding it, and I'm not all that stupid.
+But I'm not finding it, and I'm not all that stupid, at least not very often.
 So at least for the nonce, I'm occasionally fitting TLEs for multi-day-period objects to SGP4.)